jarrodrumsey/jarrodrumsey/README.md

 - ⭐ I’m currently working on my portfolio site.

-- 🌱 I’m currently learning React, PostgreSQL and microservice architecture.
+- 🌱 I’m currently honing my skills with React, PostgreSQL and microservice architecture.

 - ❓ Feel free to reach out with any questions.